blessed-winner/Stak/README.md

 1. Open the private portal link shared by the editor.
 2. Watch the current video round inside the client portal.
-3. Add timestamped feedback directly on the frame you want to comment on.
+3. Choose between leaving timestamped feedback (which auto-pauses the video and captures the exact frame) or general overall feedback.
-4. Submit revision notes and follow the latest project round.
+4. Submit revision notes and collaborate smoothly on the latest project round.

 ## Notes